Load data

 USING TTL :ttl_to_use"

-The following example loads graph data to graph graph1 and table vertex_label1:
+The following example loads graph data into a graph named graph1 and a vertex label table named vertex_label1:

 dsbulk load -url ~/data/vertices/person.csv -g graph1 -v vertex_label1 \